Austria: Polling data

 Election poll results

-Austria - The latest poll for the Parliamentary election in Austria from OGM shows the following results: FPÖ 27%, SPÖ 25%, ÖVP 24%, GRÜNE 9% and NEOS 9%.
+Austria - The latest poll for the Parliamentary Election in Austria from OGM shows the following results: FPÖ 27%, SPÖ 25%, ÖVP 24%, GRÜNE 9% and NEOS 9%.
 If an election were held in Austria this Sunday, SPÖ might gain the most in voter favorability with +3.9 growth since the last election. ÖVP, on the other hand, would lose the most votes (-2.3) in the election barometer compared to the last election result.

 The election survey was collected by OGM.
 For this purpose, 920 persons were asked about their party preference in a period of 2 days (18.07.2023 - 20.07.2023).